opendaylight/odlparent/CONTRIBUTING.markdown

 ## Reporting a Bug

-OpenDaylight uses Bugzilla [5] as our issue tracking system and any feature requests or bugs should be filed there under the relevant subproject.
+OpenDaylight uses Jira [5] as our issue tracking system and any feature requests or bugs should be filed there under the relevant subproject.
 This project is listed under the odlparent subproject.